Skip to content

 2026.04 ~ Present

-Designed a personal workflow framework that automatically manages AI coding agents' context, cost, rules, RAG, and browser runtime, deployed across 3 harnesses
+Designed and operated a personal workflow framework that automatically manages development-session context, cost, rules, RAG, and browser runtimes across 3 harnesses

 • Growing markdown knowledge base made manual context discovery by agents inefficient — Adopted a local-embedding (BGE-M3) vector RAG over cloud vector DBs (e.g., Pinecone) — chose local to auto-reindex immediately on markdown changes and avoid sync latency/cost; combined sqlite-vec with FTS5 (RRF fusion) for accuracy, exposed via MCP for direct agent search, Indexed 548 files / 3,347 chunks, 0.7s warm query, all 5 gold test queries hit within top-2/3